axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 # Templates for Ronin documentation

-You can copy any of these templates into a new Markdown file as the first step in creating a new page and opening a pull request:
+You can copy any of these templates into a new Markdown file as the first step in creating a new page and opening a pull request (PR):

 * [Concept](#concept)
 * [Task](#task)